If terror strikes,

 Wash your hands.

-Wash your hands (if possible) before and after treating the wound.
+If possible, wash your hands or apply hand sanitizer before and after treating the wound.

 2.